Alice’s Marketing Guide For Beginners and CEOs

 Bad writing and poor grammar will turn off so many potential customers.
 Maybe your customers aren’t editors by trade, but they can still spot bad punctuation.
 I don’t have to be a professional chef to walk into a restaurant and know that something stinks.

 Poor writing makes inbound marketing efforts a moot point, and puts salespeople in a compromised position.
 There are too many opportunities for customers to become sketched out and bounce off a touch-point.
-I partially blame the slogan “content is king” for this new emphasis on quantity over quality.
-Putting out more volume isn’t a way to get recognized by search engines and reel in more clients.
-As content quality diminishes it will only reduce your brand, confuse your message and give customers more reasons to walk away.
+I partially blame the slogan “content is king” for this perceived emphasis on quantity over quality.
+Putting out more content volume isn’t a way to get recognized by search engines and reel in more clients.
+As content quality diminishes it will only damage your brand, confuse your message and give customers more reasons to walk away.

 There’s only one way for your team to score a goal: you make a sale, the contract is signed, and then you hit the gong and have a drink with your teammates.
 There are innumerable ways you can lose clients, shatter their trust and make them consider alternatives (your competitors).
 Many of these ways defy measurement.
 It’s up to marketing to build a defensive fortress that signals brand authority and trustworthiness if you want customers to do business with you happily.